 - 1. CREATE a starting point preset on the Axe-Fx II, dialing it in as close as possible to the desired tone.
-Don't forget to include the Tone Matching block, positioned where it can hear the reference signal and the output of your starting preset in mono without effects that might impede analysis. - 2.
-CONFIGURE the Tone Matching block input options and connect or route a reference signal to the Axe-Fx. - 3.
+Don't forget to include the Tone Matching block, positioned where it can hear the reference signal and the output of your starting preset in mono without effects that might impede analysis. - CONFIGURE the Tone Matching block input options and connect or route a reference signal to the Axe-Fx. - 3.
 CAPTURE the reference and local signals (using X and Y buttons) and watch as frequency plots are drawn in the display. - 4.
 COMPARE the reference and local signals (pressing ENTER) to produce the final match. - 5.
-COMPLETE the process by saving the preset.
-Tone Matching data is stored inside the preset, which can be copied, exported or shared without needing to attach anything extra.
+COMPLETE the process by STORING the preset.